 - Any taco toppings you like

 - Preheat oven to 425°F. Rub the poblano pepper with a little oil, and place on baking sheet.
 Roast 15-20 minutes, or until charred on all sides, turning with tongs.
 Transfer to bowl, cover, and let steam for about 10 minutes.
 Rub off skins.
-Remove stem and roughly chop, then place in the blender.
+Remove stem and seeds and roughly chop, then place in the blender.

 - Place the chipotle peppers, adobo sauce, garlic, tomatoes, cumin, salt and sugar in the blender (or food processor) and puree until smooth.

 - Crumble the tofu with your hands or use a box grater.
 Place in a bowl and set aside.

 - Heat olive oil over medium heat and add the onion.
 Cook for 4-5 minutes until softened, but not browned Add in the tofu and stir fry for 2-3 minutes until tofu starts to get crispy and slightly golden.
 Use a wooden spoon to break up any large tofu pieces.
 Add the sofritas sauce and pinto beans, then simmer for 15 minutes, adding a splash of water as needed until the tofu mixture thickens, reduces and is heated through.

 - Serve in tortillas with toppings.
 We love this best in flour or corn tortillas with shredded lettuce, rice, avocado and lots of salsa!